-A fragmented equatorial archipelago of about 17,000 islands, Indonesia is populated with a diverse array of cultures that have been influenced to varying degrees by Hinduism, Buddhism, Islam and indigenous beliefs.
+Indonesia is an equatorial archipelago comprised of about 17,000 islands.
+It is populated with a diverse array of cultures that have been influenced to varying degrees by Hinduism, Buddhism, Islam and indigenous beliefs.

-The archipelago is first exposed to the West in the 16th Century when the Portuguese attempt to monopolise the lucrative spice trade and spread Christianity.
+The archipelago is first exposed to the West in the 16th Century when the Portuguese attempt to monopolise the lucrative spice trade.
 Among the bases they establish is the enclave of Portuguese East Timor.

 The Portuguese are supplanted by the Dutch in the first half of the 17th Century, with the Dutch-based United East India Company (VOC) achieving the Portuguese dream of monopolising the spice trade, although not without resistance from the British and Spanish.

-The Dutch establish Batavia (modern Jakarta) as their Indonesian capital and are ruthless in their determination to secure absolute control of the spice trade in the region.
+The Dutch establish Batavia (modern Jakarta) as their Indonesian capital.
 When the VOC is abolished in 1799 its territories become the property of the Dutch Government.

 The Japanese occupy the archipelago during the Second World War and allow the movement for independence to grow.
 On 17 August 1945, three days after the Japanese surrender, Indonesia's independence is proclaimed by the movement's leaders.

 The RUSI is subsequently consolidated as the Republic of Indonesia, with Jakarta as its capital.
 Sukarno achieves mass public support and the backing of the Armed Forces of the Republic of Indonesia (ABRI) and the PKI.
 However, his rule becomes increasingly more capricious and destabilising and the involvement of the PKI is increasingly seen as a threat.